-|Stigma ||Potential Impacts for person living with Dementia|
+|Stigma ||Potential impacts for person living with dementia |

-|People with dementia can’t take responsibility for self or other. ||Feelings of disempowerment, frustration, disenabling, loss of autonomy. |
+|People with dementia cannot take responsibility for self or other. ||Feelings of disempowerment, frustration, disenabling, loss of autonomy. |

-|People with Dementia don’t understand what’s going on around them. ||Disablement – can reduce existing abilities, leaves little avenue for a person to maintain abilities.
-Could leave person feeling useless, frustrated and a sense of no control.
-Lack of opportunity provided for participation in life. |
+|People with dementia do not understand what is going on around them. ||Could leave person feeling useless, frustrated, with a sense of no control.
+Reduces opportunities provided for participation in life. |

-|People with dementia are helpless and need someone to take over things for them. ||Can be left out of conversations, ignored, not included, could leave them feeling isolated.
-Their reality and perspectives not taken seriously.
-Might experience being ‘humoured’. |
+|People with dementia are helpless and need someone to take over things for them. ||Can be left out of conversations, be ignored, excluded.
+Could leave the person feeling isolated. |

-|Anti-psychotics and other restraints are needed for what is called “challenging behaviours”. ||The person may be medicated inappropriately and the impacts of this can be devastating to their physical and emotional psychological health.
-Some of which can be irreversible.
-This also doesn’t address the underlying issue that is being expressed / communicated through actions / other expressions.
-These issues could be physical, emotional and/or psychosocial. |
+|Anti-psychotics and other restraints are needed for what is called ‘challenging behaviours’. ||The person may be medicated inappropriately and the impacts of this can be devastating to their physical and emotional health. |